mikrasov/mikrasov-homepage/src/posts/news/2017-08-10 Photo in news/post.md

 ---
 So while we watch the fire from our bedroom window, something cool happened.

-I tweeted out photos of the fire and as a result my photos of the fire got retweeted by Cal Fire, shared by Reuters and then picked up by many major news agencies.
+I tweeted out photos of the fire and as a result my photos of the fire got re-tweeted by Cal Fire, shared by Reuters and then picked up by many major news agencies.
-(Not that any of them asked for permission mind you)

 ![Whittier Fire](./featured-image.jpg)